bjohnnyd/rustynuc/README.md

 ARGS:
     <bam>    Alignments to correct for possible 8-oxoG damage

 ```

 ### Output

-Output is a BED file with the following info:
+The default output (if not `--bcf/-b` is provided) is a BED file with the following info:

 ```
 1. Chromosome